ijcd/presto/README.md

 The `GenServers` are managed by a `DynamicSupervisor`.

-Components are coped to a `visitor_id`, which is unique to each browser.
+Components are scoped to a `visitor_id`, which is unique to each browser.

 ### Add Presto to `mix.exs`